stud131/docs-monaca/content/products_guide/migration/phonegap_migration/introduction.en.md

 When migrating a project into Monaca, there are a few things you should be aware of such as:

+### When Installed Plugins are disappeared

+In Monaca, Cordova plugins are managed by `package.json` file.
+If your plugin information is defined in `config.xml` file, you will need to import them again into Monaca.
+Please refer to [Import Cordova Plugins](/en/products_guide/monaca_ide/dependencies/cordova_plugin/#import-cordova-plugins).

 ### When using third-party Cordova plugins

 Store-version Monaca Debugger (found in Google play or AppStore) only includes [Core Cordova plugins](/en/reference/cordova_6.5/).
 If your project contains any third-party Cordova plugins besides the Core Cordova plugins, you will need to build custom debugger to test this kind of project.
 Custom debugger will only include the plugins used in the project.
 Please refer to: